Harish0268/Supper-club/README.md

 # Supper Club 🍽️

-A modern restaurant landing page built with HTML, CSS.
+A modern Club Booking Website that allows users to explore the club, view services, and book reservations for an exclusive nightlife experience.

-This project focuses on creating a visually appealing user interface with clean layout structure, and optimized web performance.
+This project focuses on building a visually engaging interface while implementing clean and structured frontend development practices.

 ---